The Lugubrious Spirit

 I used to write a lot when I was younger and still in grade school, and for the life of me I can't remember why I stopped.
 I've found so much joy in writing now that I've been given a brand new outlook on life.
 I have something to look forward to when I turn my laptop on, and for once it isn't social media.
 Maybe it's because I haven't shared what I've been writing, and I'm still building the website as well as the structure for how I want the webpages for the chapters to look.
 But fok, this shit is awesome.
 I wish I had done this sooner!
 I am somewhat hesitant to start sharing what I've written with the broader public (read: the Internet as a whole), but I figured I would cross that bridge when I get to it.
 I've been a huge fan of fanfictions for well over a decade, and one of my absolute favorites from the Avatar: The Last Airbender fandom is being re-written as we speak(!!!!!).
 You can imagine how stoked I was when I got the email about the rewrite from AO3, loooong after I had forgotten about my account.
 Now I stop whatever I'm doing to read the new chapter once I get the email that it's been posted.

 But as if I wasn't busy enough with this particular creative pursuit, some of my close friends have been subtly nudging me in a different direction: learning how to play music.
 Music has always been a MASSIVE part of my life, and I consider it my first love.
 My one and only foray into learning an instrument was the flute when I was in elementary school, 20 years ago at this point.
 I've quite literally forgotten that period of my life; I can't remember what I learned back then and I absolutely do not remember the vast majority of the people I went to school with.
 So it goes without saying that I don't remember what grade I was in when I attempted to learn the flute (but I want to say 3rd grade), nor do I remember why I even tried to learn this particular instrument in the first place.
 But I do remember participating in a parade that went around the entire school building, and I was part of the marching band.
 I was with the other flute players who were playing their instruments flawlessly, while I blew into mine tunelessly.
 I didn't even know how or where to press my fingers into the flute's openings.
-One kid even tried to get me to play something on the spot before the parade started, which of course I didn't do.
+One kid in the formation behind me even tried to get me to play something on the spot before the parade started, which of course I didn't do.

 So I marched wordlessly with the others, hoping no one would hear or notice that I wasn't really playing this flute to the song (I can still hear in my head) that we were supposed to be playing.
 VERY much less call attention to my lack of skill.
 This happened lifetimes ago, I'm confident that at some point in my life, I will forget this completely.
 I've already forgotten most of my childhood memories from that state.
 Including who my classmates were, which makes for a jarring experience whenever someone from my hometown sends me a friend request on Facebook and starts messaging me.
 Even worse when it becomes clear that they know me and remember me from a time that no longer exists in my memories, and I have to make things awkward by telling them that I don't know or remember who they are.
 But enough with that tangent, all of that to say this will be my first time in two decades learning how to play an instrument, which sounds insane to say out loud, much less type.
-I've always loved how string instruments sound, and I still remember the pink guitar necklace I got from Claire's that I wore religiously.
+I've always loved how string instruments sound, and I still remember the pink guitar necklace I got from Claire's that I wore religiously in my adolescence.
 Looking back, perhaps that had been a foreshadowing.

 One of the few things I remember in school was being accused of copying the people around me.
 I guess this is why I'm hesitant to share whatever it is I'm doing, because I don't want people to accuse me of the same thing and I don't know what my reaction would be if that ended up happening.
 This might also be why I stopped writing, because I started around the same time someone else did and they threw a bitch fit.
 (Another thing I remember from my grade school years, being surrounded by god-awful kids and not knowing why everyone was acting like an asshole or a bitch).
 But I've been listening to music for so long, I'm terrified of ripping off a melody I heard somewhere without even knowing or realizing it.
 This past weekend I shared this concern with a friend, who told me that everything has basically already been done and everyone else is just copying off each other at this point.
 Which reminded me of the popular saying that every metal riff in existence is just a Black Sabbath riff played slower (RIP OZZY).
 I don't feel so worried about this now, but I'm still going to spend the next two weeks looking for guitar and bass guitar kits online in my spare time.
 I don't want to buy anything just yet, because I'm leaving for Greece on the 16th of this month and won't be back until the 29th.